 Efforts to link US airline rescue package to carbon targets resisted as industry faces unprecedented times

-to have been parked so far, around one-third of
+More than 8,500 passenger aircraft are estimated to have been parked so far, around one-third of the total global fleet.

 Mon 30 Mar 2020 – Attempts have failed to link the future carbon emissions performance of US airlines to the rescue package aimed at helping the beleaguered sector through the coronavirus crisis.
 Congress voted last Friday to provide the US aviation industry around $60 billion in grants and potential loans as part of the total $2.2 trillion package.
 House Democrats proposed airlines receiving aid would have to start offsetting their carbon emissions in 2025 and reduce overall emissions by 50% by 2050 but this was rejected by the Senate.
 In its latest assessment of the impact of the global pandemic on the airline industry, IATA is expecting a 38% fall in global passenger traffic (RPKs) in 2020, with North America the least affected region (-27%) and Europe (-46%) the most.
 Concerns have been expressed over the calculation of the CORSIA baseline in which airlines will have to offset CO2 emissions above the 2019/20 average.